Monday, May 30, 2016

 FRANCE'S 17TH-CENTURY KINGS USED URBAN DESIGN AND MONUMENTS TO EMPHASIZE THEIR GROWING POWER

-Paris's first straight street leads to a statue of a king on horseback.
+Paris's first straight street (toward 1600) looks back to it.
+It leads to a statue of a king on horseback:

 Claude Abron

-Those innovations stem from a uniquely powerful monarchy and could not have been born elsewhere, yet they go unnoticed.
+Those innovations stem from a uniquely powerful monarchy and could not have been born elsewhere.

 Saturday, May 28, 2016

-ROYAL ENTRIES ARE TRANSFERRED FROM THE SAINT-DENIS GATE THAT LED TO THE KINGS' TOMBS TO THE ROYAL PRISON AT BASTILLE.
+ROYAL ENTRIES MOVE FROM THE SAINT-DENIS GATE THAT LED TO THE KINGS' TOMBS, TO BASTILLE AND THE ROYAL PRISON

-Recalling the ancestors implied that kingship would not change.
-Starting at the prison announced more muscular rule.
+Starting at the gate recalled the ancestors and implied that kingship would not change.
+Starting at the prison announced that it would be more muscular.

 Paris in 1530 / zoom

-In medieval times participants (heralds, authorities, guild members, troops) met at the Saint-Denis Basilica, where the kings were buried.
+In medieval times participants (heralds, authorities, guild members, troops) met at the Saint-Denis Basilica in the north, where the kings were buried.
 Then they marched down the trade and pilgrimage route to enter town by the Saint-Denis gate:

 Entry of Charles V in Paris by Jean Fouquet (entry 1364, illumination toward 1450) / zoom

-In the early 17th century, entries began at the Bastille fortress, on another side of town:
+In the early 17th century, the entry point was transferred to the Bastille fortress, on the eastern edge of town:

 The Royal Entry of Louis XIV, August 27, 1660 by Maurice Leloir, 1931